 We recently visited Budapest, Hungary for the first time as a starting point to our summer in Europe.
 There are obviously many options for places to stay in a big city and Budapest is no exception with 2 separate districts, separated by the mighty Danube River.

-An invitation to stay at the Aria Budapest Hotel proved to be the perfect compliment to our needs and so much more.
+An invitation to stay at the Aria Budapest Hotel proved to be the perfect complement to our needs and so much more.

 The Aria Budapest Hotel Location is Everything